lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 }

 \notes{A consequence of these two reasons, data cleaning seems difficult to formulate into a readily teachable set of principles.
-As a result it is heavily neglected in courses on machine learning and data science.
+As a result, it is heavily neglected in courses on machine learning and data science.
 Despite data being half the equation, most University courses spend little to no time on its challenges.}